WalletWasabi/WasabiDoc/docs/getting-started/README.md

 A coordinator needs to be configured to participate in coinjoin(s).
 This can be done at the _Coordinator_ tab in the _Settings_, along with other coordinator settings.

+Read more [here](/FAQ/FAQ-UseWasabi.html#how-do-i-find-a-coordinator) about how to find a coordinator.

 ![Music Box Coordinator Not Configured](/MusicBoxCoordinatorNotConfigured.png "Music Box Coordinator Not Configured")

 It is also possible to use a _coordinator connection string_ which Wasabi automatically detects in the clipboard and it will apply these settings with a dialog for the user to confirm.